 Bite Wing X-Rays

-Bite wing x-rays are the ones that are placed in-between your teeth and that you will bite down on.
-Once you are biting down, the person taking the x-ray will place the head of the x-ray unit on the outside of your cheek and take the x-ray.
+Bite wing x-rays are the x-rays that are placed in-between your teeth and that you bite down on.
+Once the bite wing is in place, the person taking the x-ray will place the head of the x-ray unit on the outside of your cheek and take the image.

 The second type of x-ray you will likely experience is called a panoramic x-ray.
 This is the one that spins around your head and takes an x-ray of your entire mouth.
 These panoramic x-rays give great insight into what is going on in your mouth.